Looking for the best camping sleeping bags? Then read on – because this guide will help you find the most comfortable sleeping bag perfect for you!

 To ensure you purchase a high quality sleeping bag that will last you years and years, consider the following factors.

-A sleeping bag is provided with a temperature rating which is a guide of what sort of weather conditions it is suited too.
-For example, if you’re after the best sleeping bag for cold weather, this will have a different temperature guide as to the best sleeping bag for warm weather.
+A sleeping bag is provided with a temperature rating that guides what sort of weather conditions it is suited to.
+So, for example, if you’re after the best sleeping bag for cold weather, this will have a different temperature guide compared to the best sleeping bag for warm weather.

-Unfortunately the problem is that not all sleeping bag manufacturers use a standard temperature rating system and so choosing an appropriate sleeping bag can be difficult.
-The one universal rating method that you may see on a sleeping bag is the EN13537 rating – the European standard for labelling sleeping bags.
+Unfortunately, not all sleeping bag manufacturers use a standard temperature rating system, and so choosing an appropriate sleeping bag can be difficult.
+The one universal rating method you may see on a sleeping bag is the EN13537 rating – the European standard for labelling sleeping bags.
 This standard expresses temperature ratings in four levels as follows:

-- Limit of Comfort: This is the lowest temperature that a man would feel comfortable sleeping in.
+- Limit of Comfort: This is the lowest temperature in which a man would feel comfortable sleeping.